uCibar/TemplexForRuby/README.md

 What about `format`?
 What is 1 and 100?

 1,100,32,etc. are bash codes!
-1 is bold, 100 is gray for background, 32 is green for Foreground(text).
+1 is bold, 100 is gray for background, 32 is green for foreground(text).

 So, `format:[1,100]` changes background color and set bold text, Like CSS:
 ```